-The INSPIRE Research Challenge is open to early career researchers (defined as not less than two years but not more than six years post-doctoral degree (PhD or MD research)).
-Eligible applicants must currently be employed on a research contract within a department at a research institution affiliated with a university or medical school.
+Eligible applicants must be employed on a research contract within a department at a university-affiliated research institution or a medical school conducting research.
 The INSPIRE Research Challenge is open to investigators worldwide.

 Applicants are expected to demonstrate conceptual independence from post-doctoral supervisors or mentor(s) and post-doctoral applicants must provide proof of support for their application from their current supervisor.